brad888c/COMP3005-PROJECT/README.md

 The SQL folder includes all SQL Queries
 The database has hardcoded values for the database location as well as username password.
 To replicate, change username/password/access link or use same ones

+The src folder includes the 1 .java file needed to run this program